explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - The experimental design lacks a comprehensive justification.
 Without comparisons to other baseline methods, it is difficult to determine whether this system represents the optimal solution (though, as a pioneering work, more in-depth ablation studies could be considered).

 The lack of directly related prior work does indeed make comparison to baseline methods difficult.
-We agree more in-depth ablation studies are needed; we will investigate removing the predefined helper routines (see response to reviewer Bezq above), along with other other similar experiments, and include those in our reporting on RQ1 and RQ2.
-The lack of directly related prior work does indeed make comparison to baseline methods difficult.
 We agree more in-depth ablation studies are needed; we will investigate removing the predefined helper routines (see response to reviewer Bezq above), along with other similar experiments, and include those in our reporting on RQ1 and RQ2.

 # Response to Reviewer VRkd